 All properties are available from 4pm on the start day and visitors are requested to depart no later than 10am on the last day.
 (Please note you are free to arrange alternative arrival times with the owner once Manor Cottages has received the final balance payment, but please do understand that time is required to prepare the cottages for cleaning and therefore please do not take offence if the housekeeper or owner cannot let you in before 4pm.)

 You will receive full details of arrival time, directions and key arrangements after you have paid the balance of the hire charge.
 You will be given the homeowner or keyholder's name and telephone number and we ask that you ring a few days before your holiday to discuss arrival times and hand-over of the keys.
 Please do not arrive early, unless previously arranged, as time is needed to thoroughly clean the property between lets.
 We also ask that you leave the property by 10 am on departure day for the same reason.

-Some Homeowners provide a welcome pack or tray for visitors and if this is the case it will be shown in the property details.
+Our homeowners provide a welcome pack or tray for visitors.
 What is provided will differ from property to property but the minimum included normally consists of tea, coffee, sugar, milk and biscuits.
 Sometimes more provided so do please ask for details.
-Be aware, however, that you are booking a self catering holiday cottage and not a hotel -owners and their caretakers will provide cleaning products and enough toilet roll to start your stay, but not necessarily a never ending supply!
+Be aware, however, that you are booking a self catering holiday cottage and not a hotel - owners and their caretakers will provide cleaning products and enough toilet roll to start your stay, but not necessarily a never ending supply!
 Please ask for further details if needed.

 Electricity and Heating

 Unless highlighted in the Property Description, electricity and heating are always included in the rental cost.
 Where an open fire / woodburner is available the Homeowner may provide a starter pack of fuel, but alternatively / additionally fuel may need to be purchased separately.

 Linen and Towels